Neroware/GodotRx/README.md

 ### Await

 All observables can be awaited using the corresponding coroutines `next()`, `error()` and `completed()`.
-In this case we have a global periodic timer which emits an item every three seconds.
+In this case, we have a global periodic timer which emits an item every three seconds.
 This way, any part of the program can await the next full tick.

 ```swift